Clats97/ClatScribe2.0/README.md

 # ClatScribe2.0
-ClatScribe is a speech-to-text tool that captures real-time audio and transcribes it in real time with the Google Transcription API.
+ClatScribe 2.0 is a variant of the original ClatScribe project, but uses the Google speech to text model.
+It is a speech-to-text tool that captures real-time audio and transcribes it in real time with the Google Transcription API.
 It has a CLI and a GUI.

 ![clatscribe2 0](https://github.com/user-attachments/assets/071495d2-89f1-4387-ba09-82190d6d4ecf)